connellr023/oncology-quest/README.md

 > [!IMPORTANT]
 > This app is only meant for trainees.
 If that is not you, then *please* do **not** try using this service as it will place unnecassary load on the webserver and illegitimate accounts will be removed.

+> [!NOTE]
+> A flutter client is in development to facilitate a mobile app and *possibly* replacing the web client in the future so that the client lives on a single code base.

 ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)
 ![Actix](https://img.shields.io/badge/actix-%23ffffff.svg?style=for-the-badge&logo=actix&logoColor=black)
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)